Running a command with a timeout in Go

 // 2022/09/27 19:10:15 signal: killed

-The key difference is that in the second example, we fetch the output.
+The key difference is that in the first example we are using CombinedOutput()

-Let’s take a closer look at what process is being killed and what happens to the sleep 10
+Let’s take a closer look at the process tree and what happens to the sleep 10

 .